cliveontoast/SENEC.Home-V2-publisher/README.md

 As of writing (16th June 2020), the developer has not received a bill from this subscription.

 ## todo
-Write a web app with react/angular front-end to display the cloud data.

 Align LocalPublisherWebApp.Startup and LocalPublisherFramework.Program, so LocalPublisherWebApp can run the current version.. again.

 Write Azure infrastructure as a service scripts to